-What Does the Percentage of Rain Mean on a Weather App?
+Percentage of Rain on Weather Apps: A Meteorologist Explains

 iOS Weather app forecast